Skip to main content

 Designer’s skill scorecard

-The team workshop format was the team’s public assessment of each other’s performance.
+The team workshop format involved the team’s public assessment of each other’s performance.
 This was fun and enabled discussion about skill definitions within the team.
 However, as some of the skills were assessed only by individuals based on their prior experiences before joining our team, it became subjective and impossible to check.
-Some of the evaluations turned out to be too pessimistic, and some did not meet the bar of requirements.
+Some of the evaluations turned out to be too pessimistic, and some did not meet the requirements.

 Skill matrix assessment workshop